tanjazlender/MicrobiomePrime/README.md

 OpenMPI is used for parallelization to speed up the analysis.
 While ThermonucleotideBLAST can run without OpenMPI, it will take significantly longer.
 To install OpenMPI, follow the instructions on the [OpenMPI website](https://www.open-mpi.org/).

->Note: Due to the complexity and high computational demands of sequencing data, using a High Performance Computing (HPC) system may be necessary to ensure efficient processing and analysis of large datasets.
+>Note: Due to the complexity and high computational demands of sequencing data, using a High-Performance Computing (HPC) system may be necessary to ensure efficient processing and analysis of large datasets.

 ## Data preprocessing
 Before using MicrobiomePrime, preprocess your raw amplicon sequences by removing primer sequences, quality filtering, detecting and removing chimeras, clustering or denoising sequences, and normalizing the data.
-Ensure each sequence is assigned a unique sequence ID (SeqID) with letters followed by numbers (e.g. OTU001, OTU002, OTU003).
+Ensure each sequence is assigned a unique sequence ID (SeqID) with letters followed by numbers (e.g., OTU001, OTU002, OTU003).

-Suitable software options data preprocessing include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).
+Suitable software options for data preprocessing include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

 In the final step of data preprocessing, calculate the relative abundances of each sequence within each sample.
 Ensure that the preprocessed file outputs adhere to the required format specified in the "Inputs" section.